cruise-automation/webviz/packages/webviz-core/src/panels/TwoDimensionalPlot/index.help.md

 The 2D Plot panel allows users to define within their ROS messages the points, lines, and polygons they would like to visualize on an x- and y-axis.

-The panel's API currently allows users to specify the plot's title and axes labels, and supports the visualization of 3 types of markers: `points`, `lines`, and `polygons`.
+The panel's API currently allows users to specify the plot's title and axes labels (`title`, `xAxisLabel`, and `yAxisLabel`), and supports the visualization of 3 marker types: `points`, `lines`, and `polygons`.
 Any incoming message with these 3 keys pointing to an array of API-conforming marker objects can be displayed in the 2D Plot panel.

-The chart options supported by the 2D Plot panel API are:

-- `title`
-- `xAxisLabel`
-- `yAxisLabel`

-There are 3 types of datasets supported by the 2D PLot panel API - `lines`, `points`, and `polygons`.
-Each of these dataset types can be customized by the following options:
+Each marker type can be constructed using the following options:

 - `order` - z-index
 - `label` - unique ID